hasmonteiro/hasmonteiro.github.io/_pages/posts.md

 _Under construction_

-Here I'll be posting some of my ideas, tutorials, and short theoretical remarks about what I'm enrolled with at the moment.
+[//]: # (Here I'll be posting some of my ideas, tutorials, and short theoretical remarks about what I'm enrolled with at the moment.
 Since this page is brand new, there's nothing yet.
-But it will be full!
+But it will be full!)

 <!-- <ul class="list pa0">